acidicMercury8/dotfiles/README.md

-# Termux Dotfiles
+# Dotfiles

-Useful dotfiles and configs for Termux applications
+Useful dotfiles and configs for different applications